Fraction-like rates from preferential voting: The CLC projection followed by Zermelo's method of strengths

-In this section we consider the rating method that is obtained by composing the CLC projection procedure of \cite{crc,cri} and Zermelo's method of strengths.
-That is $\Phi = \zmap P$, where $P$ denotes the CLC~projection mapping $(v_{xy})\mapsto(\psc_{xy})$ and $\zmap$ denotes the mapping defined by the method of strengths.
-We will use the following notations: $(v_{xy})$ denotes the original Llull matrix, $(\psc_{xy})$~denotes the projected one, and $(\flr_x)$ denotes the resulting strengths.
-We will refer to them as the \dfd{fraction-like rates}.
-This name is justified by Theorems~\ref{st:decomposition} and \ref{st:singlechoice} below.
-Other good properties of the fraction-like rates are contained in Theorems~\ref{st:continuity}--\ref{st:monotonicity}.
+In this section we consider the rating method that is obtained by composing the CLC projection of \cite{crc,cri} and Zermelo's method of strengths.
+That is, we consider the mapping $\Phi = \zmap P$, where $P$ denotes the CLC~projection mapping $(v_{xy})\mapsto(\psc_{xy})$ and $\zmap$ denotes the mapping defined by the method of strengths.
+As we will see, the properties of $\zmap$ obtained in the present article (Section~\ref{sec:zms}) combine with those of~$P$ (Section~\ref{sec:clc}) to ensure that the resulting rating method enjoys the properties that we claimed in the introduction.